 The player on your right grabs the dice and rolls a four.
 Bad luck for him.
 He doesn’t have anything on four.
 He needed a six.
 You, however, got everything you needed with that roll.
 With the eight cards you have in your hand, you can snatch victory away from your opponent.
 However, if you roll a seven, the robber will snatch away four of your cards, leaving you helpless as the glory of winning passes you by.
 You pick up the dice, juggling them nervously in your hand.
 A couple of the other players, realizing the importance of this roll, are now standing up beside the table to get a better view.
 They hold their breath as the dice twirl and bounce in your hand.
 You are about to let them fly when suddenly —

 “Hey guys?
 Sorry, I know you’re enjoying your games right now, but can you put that down for a minute?
 We’ve got a speaker here who wants to share something important with you.”

 That feeling you probably have right now after merely reading through that scenario?
 That is why we put a moratorium on any form of message, break out session, or any other buzz-word label that’s been associated with formally presenting the gospel from any sort of pulpit or stage at events we run.
 We want churches to be involved in gaming as a hobby and be part of the community.
 However, the moment gaming becomes nothing more than a strategy to push message, it will fail.
 Gamers know when they’re being played.
 If a person comes to an event to game, that’s what they should be doing.
 Our promise to everyone that walks through is that conversations will be about life, games, and anything they want to talk about other than that.
-We may be an unabashedly Christian organization – but we are ALSO gamers ourselves, and we have no desire to do that to folks.
+We may be an unabashedly Christian organization – but we are also gamers ourselves, and we have no desire to pull the Bible bait & switch.